maths/moodle-qtype_stack/doc/en/Installation/index.md

 # Installation instructions.

-STACK 3.0 beta is still under active testing.
+STACK 3.0 is beging used live at a number of institutions, including the University of Birmingham in the UK.
+The core code is still under development and active testing.

 ## 1. Set up moodle.